goauthentik/authentik/website/integrations/services/paperless-ng/index.md

 The following placeholders will be used:

 - `paperless.company` is the FQDN of the Paperless-ng install.
-- `authentik.company` is the FQDN of the authentik install.

 Also set up your proxy server to use forward auth with paperless.company: https://goauthentik.io/docs/providers/proxy/forward_auth